louismullie/temp-data/markdown_final/bba4d8cb-cd66-2b6b-0e2a-f7af6fb1d78f.md

 ### Erectile dysfunction: AUA guideline [^c9baa505].
 The Journal of Urology (2018).
 Medium credibility.

-Phosphodiesterase type 5 inhibitor (PDE5i) safety and counseling—men taking nitrates regularly should not use PDE5i medications, and in men with mild to moderate hepatic or renal impairment or men with spinal cord injury, PDE5i should be used with caution at least initially at lower doses; in men with severe renal or liver disease, use of PDE5i is generally not recommended.
+Phosphodiesterase type 5 inhibitor (PDE5i) safety and counseling — men taking nitrates regularly should not use PDE5i medications, and in men with mild to moderate hepatic or renal impairment or men with spinal cord injury, PDE5i should be used with caution at least initially at lower doses; in men with severe renal or liver disease, use of PDE5i is generally not recommended.
 Given that incorrect use of PDE5i accounts for a large percentage of treatment failures, men should be carefully instructed in appropriate use, including that sexual stimulation is necessary and that more than one trial may be required, and initial doses may be titrated up or down until the optimal dose is identified.

 ---